blagae/elisio/README.md

 **Ignorance is not a valid excuse.**

+As mentioned in the header of `numerals.py`, that file is still available under its original PSF license.

 ## Code of Conduct

 This project includes a [code of conduct](./CODE_OF_CONDUCT.md) and tries to adhere to it strictly.

 ## Further developments

 If you're feeling Pythonic, you can look at [the CONTRIBUTING file](./CONTRIBUTING.md) for the contributor guide, and read [the TODO file](./TODO.md) to see the high-level features we'd like to work on next.

-## Building

-Please refer to [the BUILDING file](./BUILDING.md) for instructions on how to import and build your own version of the project.

 ## Major contributors

 This project was started by Benoit Lagae as a hobby assignment, coming from his background in Latin linguistics and his Master's thesis research.
-The engine and the REST interface are his work.